Chairperson:

 All first year categorical residents are required to join the institutional Fellowship and Residency Research Program (FRRP) and to carry out one research project throughout their residency or fellowship period.

 All residents are required to take and maintain their BLS and ACLS certification offered at AUBMC.
-They are also required to take the Advanced Trauma Life Support (ATLS) course, which is currently offered by AUB and the American College of Surgeons- Lebanon Chapter.
+They are also required to take the Advanced Trauma Life Support (ATLS) course, which is currently offered by AUB and the American College of Surgeons-Lebanon Chapter.
 All senior general surgery and urology residents are required to get FLS certification offered at the AUBMC-Department of Surgery that is an approved international FLS test center.

-Starting February 2011, the General Surgical residents were allowed to sit for the annual International American Board of Surgery In-training Exam (I-ABSITE).The General Surgery Residency program was accredited by the Royal College of Surgeons in Ireland (RCSI), and general surgery residents will be eligible to sit for the FRCSI after they fulfill needed requirements.
-The General Surgery Residency program and the Plastic Surgery residency program received accreditation by the ACGME-I in 2016 and 2017 respectively.
+Starting February 2011, the General Surgical residents were allowed to sit for the annual International American Board of Surgery In-training Exam (I-ABSITE).
+The General Surgery Residency program was accredited by the Royal College of Surgeons in Ireland (RCSI), and general surgery residents will be eligible to sit for the RCSI after they fulfill the needed requirements.
+All our residency programs (General Surgery, Neurosurgery, Orthopedic Surgery, Plastic Surgery and Urology) are accredited by the ACGME-I.

 As of 2013, General Surgery graduates became eligible to sit for the European Board of General Surgery Certification exam.